 # start it right nowsystemctl --user start docker

-# at bootsystemctl --user enable docker
+# at bootsystemctl --user enable docker5.
+Enable Long Running Processes

 That don’t exit as soon as you close your terminal.